-$^{^{10}}$ Furthermore, as stressed by Menkhoff et al. (2016), amongst others, the currency market is mainly developed as a decentralized over-the-counter market where participants trade with one another through various communication modes at a non-visible standard rate at any point in time.
-Also, as suggested by Hommes et al. (2005), in models with heterogeneous agents, asset prices realized at t depend on aggregate expectations of future prices.
-Since agents at t do not observe other agents' predictions, they are unable to evaluate the current price s_t precisely, and therefore they exploit information up to time t-1.

-interested in not deviating from the consensus, whether to preserve their reputation, to take advantage of other's private information, or because they believe other agents look at the consensus itself, namely, the beauty contest motive.
+10 Furthermore, as stressed by Menkhoff et al. (2016), amongst others, the currency market is mainly developed as a decentralized over-the-counter market where participants trade with one another where $e{it} = \mathbb{E}t^i[s{t+1}]$ is the individual expectation of subject i at time t, and \bar{e}t is the average forecast or consensus.
+The parameter $\delta \in (0, 1)$ is a scalar that describes the intensity of the coordination motive, i.e. the importance that agent i attaches to the expectations of other market predictors.
+The first component, sometimes indicated as forecasting cost, is a quadratic loss in the distance between the expectation and the actual exchange rate, while the second component is a quadratic loss in the distance between the expectation and the consensus.
+As stressed by Rangvid et al. (2013), agents might be interested in not deviating from the consensus, whether to preserve their reputation, to take advantage of other's private information, or because they believe other agents look at the consensus itself, namely, the beauty contest motive.
 This is the factor related to higher-order beliefs, whose weight is expressed by the parameter δ .
 To keep the algebra simple, we assume that the best prediction of each agent is based on current information, that is, x{it} and f_t , even though a generalization that also includes past information can be easily derived, as in Coibion and Gorodnichenko (2012).